Che Guevara: Revolutionary tribunals

-Although accounts vary, it is estimated that several hundred people were executed nationwide during this time, with Guevara's jurisdictional death total at La Cabaña ranging from 55 to 105.
+Several hundred people were executed, with Guevara's jurisdictional death total at La Cabaña ranging from 55 to 105.
 Conflicting views exist of Guevara's attitude towards the executions at La Cabaña.
 Some exiled opposition biographers report that he relished the rituals of the firing squad, and organized them with gusto, while others relate that Guevara pardoned as many prisoners as he could.
-All sides acknowledge that Guevara had become a "hardened" man who had no qualms about the death penalty or about summary and collective trials.
+All sides acknowledge that Guevara had become a hardened man who had no qualms about the death penalty, or summary and collective trials.
 If the only way to "defend the revolution was to execute its enemies, he would not be swayed by humanitarian or political arguments".
-In a 5 February 1959 letter to Luis Paredes López in Buenos Aires, Guevara states unequivocally: "The executions by firing squads are not only a necessity for the people of Cuba, but also an imposition of the people."
+In a 1959 letter to Luis Paredes López in Buenos Aires, Guevara states unequivocally: "The executions by firing squads are not only a necessity for the people of Cuba, but also an imposition of the people."

 Early political office

 In mid-January 1959, Guevara went to live at a villa in Tarará to recover from a violent asthma attack.
-He started the Tarará Group that debated and formed plans for Cuba's social, political, and economic development.
+He started the Tarará Group that formed plans for Cuba's social, political, and economic development.
 Che began to write Guerrilla Warfare.
-In February, the government proclaimed Guevara "a Cuban citizen by birth" in recognition of his role in the triumph.
-When Hilda Gadea arrived in Cuba in late January, Guevara told her that he was involved with another woman, and they agreed to divorce, which was finalized on 22 May.
+When Hilda Gadea arrived in Cuba, Guevara told her he was involved with another woman, and they agreed to divorce, which was finalized on 22 May.

-On 27 January 1959, Guevara made a significant speech where he talked about "the social ideas of the rebel army".
+On 27 January, Guevara made a significant speech where he talked about "the social ideas of the rebel army".
 He declared that the main concern of the new government was "the social justice that land redistribution brings about".
-On 17 May 1959, the agrarian reform law, crafted by Guevara, went into effect, limiting the size of all farms to 1000 acre.
-Any holdings over this were expropriated by the government, and redistributed to peasants in 67 acre parcels or held as state-run communes.
+In February, the government proclaimed Guevara "a Cuban citizen by birth" in recognition of his role in the triumph.
+In May, the agrarian reform law, crafted by Guevara, went into effect, limiting the size of farms to 1000 acre.
+Holdings over this were expropriated by the government, redistributed to peasants in 67 acre parcels or held as state-run communes.
 The law stipulated that foreigners could not own sugar-plantations.